Ideas for Family Vacations and Road Trips From Illinois to Washington D.C.

 Road Trips from Naperville, Illinois to Washington D.C.

-When my kids were younger, we would take the kids on road trips that brought us to and through through Washington D.C.
+When my kids were younger, we would take the kids on road trips that brought us to and through Washington D.C.
 We have been to Washington D.C. many times when my dad lived in Silver Springs, Maryland.
 I have chronicled one two week driving trip we took and some of the great places to visit.

 The drive from Chicago to Washington DC is only 12 hours long, but what's the fun in driving straight thru?
 On this particular trip, we stopped in Sandusky, Ohio, Niagara Falls, New York, Hershey, Pennsylvania, and Gettysburg, Pennsylvania.
 And on the way home, we drove through Assateague Island, Maryland, Williamsburg, Virginia, West Virgina, and finally Louisville, Kentucky.

 My Dad lived in Maryland for over twenty years, so we have visited a lot of the Washington D.C. sites.
 Just a word of caution when you get to the Washington D.C. section of this page, you can not visit everything on this list in a week or probably two weeks, so don't even try.
-Plan ahead and pick the ones you want to see and enjoy the day there.
-And when you're done seeing the monuments during the day, don't forget to go back and see the monuments and memorials lit up at night.
+Plan ahead and pick the sites that interest you and enjoy the day there.
+And when you've seen the monuments during the day, go back and see the monuments and memorials lit up at night.

 I hope you enjoy the page and my usual ramblings along the way.